-EYE PROTECTION CRISIS CAPACITY STRATEGIES^j
+EYE PROTECTION CRISIS CAPACITY STRATEGIES^k

-- Use eye protection devices beyond the manufacturer-designated shelf life. - Prioritize eye protection for activities that involve splashes and sprays from coughs, sneezes, or gags, and cases where prolonged face-to-face or close contact with a suspected or known infection with COVID-19 must occur. - Use safety glasses with side extensions if goggles are not available. - Use a face shield. - Use a full-face elastomeric respirator. - Sanitize all protective eyewear with PPE wipes or other suitable cleaner after use.
+- Use eye protection devices beyond the manufacturer-designated shelf life - Prioritize eye protection for activities that involve splashes and sprays from coughs, sneezes, or gags, and cases where prolonged face-to-face or close contact with a suspected or known infection with COVID-19 must occur. - Implement extended use and/or limited reuse practices with good contamination control. - Use safety glasses with side extensions if goggles are not available. - Use a face shield. - Use a full-face elastomeric respirator. - Sanitize all protective eyewear with PPE wipes or other suitable cleaner after use.

-ISOLATION GOWN CRISIS CAPACITY STRATEGIES^k
+ISOLATION GOWN CRISIS CAPACITY STRATEGIES1

-- Use expired gowns beyond the manufacturer designated shelf life. - Use coveralls (such as Tyvek suits) if available. - Implement extended use and/or limited reuse practices with good contamination control as long as there are no additional co-infectious diseases (such as Clostridioides difficile) among patients. - Reuse cloth isolation gowns that are not visibly soiled. - Users must be careful and deliberate about removing the gowns to ensure they do not touch the front of the gown. - If the gown becomes visibly soiled, it must be discarded.
-(Or properly launder cloth isolation gowns) - Prioritize the use of gowns for activities and procedures that may generate cough, sneeze, or gag reflexes or may cause the individual to vomit.
+- Use expired gowns beyond the manufacturer designated shelf life. - Use coveralls (such as Tyvek suits) if available. - Implement extended use and/or limited reuse practices with good contamination control as long as there are no additional co-infectious diseases (such as Clostridioides difficile) among patients.

+- Reuse cloth isolation gowns that are not visibly soiled. - Users must be careful and deliberate about removing the gowns to ensure they do not touch the front of the gown. - If the gown becomes visibly soiled, it must be discarded.
+(Or properly launder cloth isolation gowns.) - Prioritize the use of gowns for activities and procedures that may generate cough, sneeze, or gag reflexes or may cause the individual to vomit.
 Also for activities that involve high-contact where the transfer of pathogens to the hands and clothing of the staff may occur such as dressing, bathing, showering, transferring, providing hygiene, changing linens, toileting activities, device care or use, wound care. - If no gowns are available, consider using washable or disposable lab coats, washable patient gowns, or disposable aprons.